Skip to content

 If you live in Hertfordshire, you apply to us.
 Even if you're applying for a school outside of the county.

 If you live outside Hertfordshire, you must apply to your own council.
-That's even if you're applying for Hertfordshire schools.
+Even if you're applying for Hertfordshire schools.

 Find contact details for neighbouring councils